NYUTandonCSSA/GoBert/server/README.md

+## TODOs
+- Refactor backend score calculation logic
+- Refactor backend database
+- A better way to crawl courses (should we give up status of a course?)
+- Frontend: a better way to demonstrate "professor's score with the course", right now the idea is a little confusing.

 ## GraphQL, MongoDB and Express
 - add a config.js file of the format with the following content.
 This role has a read only access to the database.
 If you need write access, please contact me directly. config.js